eipiguy/planning/templates/README_template.md

   - [ ] More than one thing makes a list
 - [ ] Make a follow up task

-> *Tasks* age like milk, not like wine.
-Only schedule what is necessary.
-Ideas go in an "IDEAS.md" file, not the road-map.
-Select tasks from the pool of ideas.
+> Remember that *tasks* age like milk, not like wine.

+Only **schedule** what is necessary.
+Ideas go in an "IDEAS.md" file, not the road-map. *Then* select tasks from the pool of ideas.

-### Constraints?
+## Dependencies

+What technologies does this assume you have installed and how would other people find and install it?

+## Layout

+I just opened this folder; What is all of it?
+How are things laid out?

+## References

+If you need a thing go [to the source](src)!

+[src]: www.alwayslistyoursources.com